pomerium/pomerium/docs/docs/k8s/ingress.md

 You may deploy your own manifests by using the `pomerium/ingress-controller` docker image.

 ## Configuration

-TODO: Describe where and how these flags are used.

 |  Flag                          | Description                                                          |
 | ------------------------------ | -------------------------------------------------------------------- |